brian-knows/langchain-toolkit/README.md

 # 🤖 @brian-ai/langchain

-> **Attention**: this repository has not been published yet, and it's still under active development.
+> **Attention**: this repository it's still under active development.
+Expect bugs and breaking changes.
+Use it at your own risk.

 A powerful TypeScript SDK for creating [Langchain](https://langchain.com) agents that can interact with the blockchain.